About Divergence.

 Articles are grouped using text similarity, not keyword matching.
 Two articles about the same event will have similar language and context even if the headlines use completely different words.
 We run a local embedding model (BAAI/bge-base-en-v1.5) to detect that similarity and cluster the articles together.

 A story needs at least 2 sources to show up in the feed.
-Events drop off the main feed after 7 days but stay queryable through the API with an archive token.
+Events drop off the main feed after 14 days but stay queryable through the API on a Max-tier key.

 The pipeline